Performance of the stochastic MV-PURE estimator in highly noisy settings: Concluding remarks

 \section{Concluding remarks}

-In the low SNR regime, we proved that the stochastic MV-PURE estimator achieves drastic improvement in performance over its full-rank version, the stochastic BLUE estimator.
+In highly noisy settings, we proved that the stochastic MV-PURE estimator achieves drastic improvement in performance over its full-rank version, the stochastic BLUE estimator.
 This result demonstrates that many of the existing applications of the stochastic BLUE estimator may benefit by employing instead the reduced-rank approach of the stochastic MV-PURE estimator in highly noisy conditions.